 She has written for outlets ranging from the New York Times, Forbes, Reuters and Foreign Policy to academic & government outlets like Pentagon white papers.
 She has appeared on BBC and CNN and has consulted on future media strategy.

 She's received kudos as both author and artist; and as a Creative Director of her agency Engine.RDA, she's won awards for her work--with highlights like the 1st videogame movie trailer ad for Microsoft.

 Regina Joseph has spent the past decade honing training systems and techniques proven to increase better reasoning and predictive accuracy.
 Using randomized controlled trials and thousands of human test subjects in government-funded gold-standard experiments, her outperforming training programs were key factors in her research teams' victories in IARPA and NSF competitive challenge programs.

 Her validated training courses have been commercialized and are used by both the public and private sector.
 They are part of the official curriculum of the Netherlands' Ministry of Foreign Affairs' Academy.

 An all-digital version of her training program, the ARETE Prediction Bootcamp, is available to the public.
 The 6-week course is exclusive and limited to only 40 trainees per year, 20 in the Spring and Fall each.

-A promotional film for Regina's Strategic Foresight & Analysis training program was developed by the Netherlands' Ministry of Foreign Affairs
+A promotional film for Regina Joseph's Strategic Foresight & Analysis training program was developed by the Netherlands' Ministry of Foreign Affairs

 Regina Joseph consults on a wide variety of subjects and processes.
 She can customize consultancy packages that suit small organizations to large multinationals.
 Some typical engagements include: